MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.pt-BR/OfficeUpdates/semi-annual-channel-targeted-2016.md

 -   Correção de um problema em que imprimir um documento causa falha no PowerPoint.

 ### <a name="office-suite-non-security-updates"></a>Pacote do Office: Atualizações que não são de segurança
--   Corrigir um problema em que, ao usar o compartilhamento em um aplicativo do Office para compartilhar um arquivo do Office no computador local que foram sincronizado com o OneDrive for Business, o usuário obtém a mensagem "Estamos ainda está carregando seu arquivo.
-Você pode pular novamente tão logo terminamos"e o que impede o usuário de compartilhamento do documento.
+-   Fix an issue where, when using Share in an Office app to share an Office file on the local computer that has been synced with OneDrive for Business, the user gets the message "We're still uploading your file.
+You can jump back in as soon as we're finished" and that prevents the user from sharing the document.
 -   Correção de um problema em que um problema com uma DLL de recurso causa falha no aplicativo do Office quando é aberto pela primeira vez após a instalação, ao imprimir um documento ou ao desfazer uma operação de edição.

-## <a name="version-1602-april-12"></a>Versão 1602: 12 de abril
+## <a name="version-1602-april-12"></a>Versão 1602:12 de abril
-*Versão 1602 (compilação 6741.2026)*
+*Versão 1602 (Build 6741,2026)*

 ### <a name="excel-security-updates"></a>Excel: atualizações de segurança
 -   Boletim de Segurança da Microsoft [MS16-042](https://technet.microsoft.com/library/security/ms16-042): Atualização de segurança do Microsoft Office (3148775)